ahmedalhulaibi/flatfile/README.md

 - [x] Offset feature to support reading long lines of data.
 [Example](https://github.com/ahmedalhulaibi/ffparser/tree/master/example/bufferedReadFile)

+- [x] Byte and Rune support using type override.

+    These are aliases for uint8 and int32 respectively.
+These require an override option to be supplied.
 ## TODO:
 - [ ] Flat File abstraction
 - [ ] Support for conditional unmarshal

-    if field(pos,len) == "text" do unmarshal else skip.
+    if field(col,len) == "text" do unmarshal else skip.

     This is useful for flat files where there are multiple record layouts within the same file.

-- [ ] Byte and Rune support using type override.

-    These are aliases for uint8 and int32 respectively. uint8 and int32 are currenlt parsed as actual numbers not the byte value of the data read in.
-This would require an override parameter to indicate to parse as byte/rune